 Getting back online is key.

-In today’s high-demand business environment, the RTO for an enterprise application has to be less than 60 seconds.
+In today’s high-demand business environment, application availability is crucial.
+To put it concretely, the RTO for an enterprise application has to be less than 60 seconds.
 Once again, layering application, database, or OS is going to fall short of what you need in these situations.
 There has to be more than one failsafe for your workloads.

 In both the case for data loss prevention or uptime recovery, enterprise applications cannot afford to rely on the cloud service provider alone for help.